BernardoMG/dev-reTHINK-Hackathon/3rd Challenge.md

 ## Task 1 (`estimation: 35 minutes`)

 `Hyperty Development Toolkit` - Currently the toolkit can be used to develop hyperties to be executed in the Browser or in the NodeJS.
-It is essential to use the toolkit in order to change the `XHyperty` hyperty and complete this challenge.
+It is essential to use the toolkit in order to change the `Code Generator` hyperty and complete this challenge.

 ### Task 1.1: